Wevaleum/angular-bootstrap/README.md

 ## Development server

-Install dependencies with `ng install`
+Install dependencies with `npm install`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.